|Jetbeam RRT M2S Raptor

 However, there is a caveat.

-When you test flashlights, you don’t test it for 30 seconds.
+When you test flashlights, you don’t test just for the first 30 seconds.
 You test their full runtimes.
 Within 5 minutes, the output (and therefore the throw (or light intensity) to a really low point.
 Almost all other LEP flashlights, except for the Nextorch T7L perform much better than the M2S.